 The Internet is full of free resources for learning about watercolor.
 Here are the ones I have found.
 I’m adding to this section any links that others have recommended as well.
 I have ordered these based on the artist’s last name, when I could find it.
+I don’t get any reimbursement for posting these, nor do I have affiliate links here or anything like that.
+The recommendations here are 100% based on my experience.

 The Artist’s Guide to Painting Water in Watercolor